SharePoint/sp-dev-docs/docs/apis/webhooks/lists/update-subscription.md

 -----|------|------------
-notificationUrl|string|The service URL to send notifications to. expirationDateTime|date|The date the notification will expire and be deleted. client-clientState|string|Optional.
+notificationUrl|string|The service URL to send notifications to. expirationDateTime|date|The date the notification will expire and be deleted. clientState|string|Optional.
 Opaque string passed back to the client on all notifications.<br/>You can use this for validating notifications or tagging different subscriptions.

 ## Response